 In Kentucky, workers’ compensation provides injured workers with compensation for medical costs, temporary disability, or permanent disability.
-State law requires all employers who have at least one part-time employee to have workers’ compensation insurance or become self-insured.
+Kentucky State law requires all employers who have at least one part-time employee to have workers’ compensation insurance or become self-insured.
 Workers’ compensation covers physical injuries and occupational diseases brought about by work activities.
 Examples of injury or illness that may qualify you for workers’ compensation benefits would include:

 - All physical injuries occurring while at work, including during breaks, lunch hours, and work-sponsored activities.
 These injuries often involve industrial accidents, slip-and-falls, equipment failure, or defective machinery.

-- Diseases contracted due to products, process, chemicals, etc. in the workplace.
+- Diseases contracted due to products, processes, chemicals, etc. in the workplace.
 Often these cases involve diseases such as lung cancer or other kinds of cancer after an employee is exposed to toxins at work.

 - Injuries resulting from repeated stressors (such as a lower back injury) or exposure to excessive noise (hearing loss).